-If you are a roller coaster enthusiast and only have a short amount of time at Walt Disney World, it is possible to ride all 7 of them in one day.
-It’s actually not very difficult as you only need to visit 3 of the 4 parks to make it happen (Magic Kingdom, Hollywood Studios, and Animal Kingdom).
+If you are a roller coaster enthusiast and only have a short amount of time at Walt Disney World, it is definitely possible to ride all 9 of them in one day.
+It’s actually not as difficult as it sounds even though you now have to visit all 4 parks to make it happen (Magic Kingdom, EPCOT, Hollywood Studios, and Animal Kingdom).

 Once you finish up at Hollywood Studios, head to the Animal Kingdom and do Expedition Everest.
-Lastly, head to the Magic Kingdom to wrap up the remaining 4.
+Next, go to EPCOT to get Cosmic Rewind done.
+Lastly, head to the Magic Kingdom to wrap up the remaining 5.
 We like to finish at the Magic Kingdom because it has the most rides and you can stay for the fireworks in the evening.